ptvan/ptvan.github.io/_posts/2019-10-09-Python-MCMC-nuggets.md

 It was fairly straightforward to extract the XML from the iPhone's Health app, [parse it](https://github.com/ptvan/R-snippets/blob/master/parse_apple_health_export.R) and save as a [dataset](https://github.com/ptvan/datasets/tree/master/iphone_health).

 From there it wasn't too hard to model some distributions using the `pymc3` package: exponential for each &lambda; representing the step count before and after a hypothesized shift in activity level, and &tau; for the actual time of the shift.
+However, if I only wanted to detect when a change occurred in the step count data, building a full model is an overkill.
+It's better to simply use time-series methods like [outlier or changepoint detection](https://ptvan.github.io/timeseries-analysis-of-iPhone-health_data).

 ### Detecting students who cheat on tests